 Low-E coatings help to increase the insulation properties of glass.
 The Low-E layer helps lower the effectiveness of a material surface to emit energy as thermal radiation; in other words, it blocks heat.

-How exterior window films made?
+How are exterior window films made?

 The plastic film is unwound over rollers into a coating machine.
-At the same time, the acrylic adhesive is applied evenly thought the plastic surface.
+At the same time, the acrylic adhesive is applied evenly through the plastic surface.
 The coated film is then dried and cured.
 Next, a hard coat, mounting adhesive, and liner are applied.
 A worker checks the finished product by testing it on a glass surface.

-The four advantages of exterior window films
+The 4 advantages of exterior window films

 1. Accessibility – Exterior portions of glass are easy to access, making outside films ideal in some situations.